 How to use the Alt+Tab keyboard shortcut

 To use this keyboard shortcut, press and hold the left or right Alt key, and while continuing to hold, press the Tab key.
-Press this key combination as many times as needed to get to another open program you want to access.
+Continue to hold down Alt and press Tab multiple times if needed to get to another open program you want to access.

-Alternatively, you can press Windows key+Tab to move between open programs.
-However, instead of repeatedly pressing this key combination, as you do with Alt+Tab, you use the arrow keys to move to the other open program you want to access.
+Press Windows key+Tab to move between open programs.
+However, instead of repeatedly pressing this key combination, as with Alt+Tab, you can use the arrow keys or mouse to select the open program you want to access.

 Alt+Tab in Microsoft Windows